Best guns in Apex Legends Season 18: Ultimate weapon tier list

 However, Season 18 brought a full rework to the weapon, giving it some additional attachment slots and discarding its old-school laser targeting for one charged projectile.
 Yes, projectile.

 While this projectile wholly lacks bullet drop, it is still an (albeit very fast) bullet rather than the hitscan laser.
-This weapon could have been argued for S or A tier in Season 18, but the rework has put it solidly in B hanging on for dear life as only slightly better than the Sentinel.
+This weapon could have been argued for S or A tier before its rework, but the new Charge Rifle is in B-tier, hanging on for dear life as a gun only slightly better than the Sentinel.

 Longbow DMR — Sniper Rifle